 Luckily there’s no shortage of data available that marketers can use to get a better understanding of consumers and their seasonal buying habits.

 - Holiday shopping journeys start picking up from September and continue until well after Christmas.
 Bear in mind though, this can vary by product type and customer — so be sure to personalise your campaign accordingly.

 - Shopper journeys at this time of year are anything but linear.
 Consumers use multiple offline and online channels to research, find inspiration, and ultimately decide where to buy.

 - Black Friday is definitely a key seasonal moment, but it’s important you think beyond and see it as part of the wider holiday shopping journey, and not an isolated event.

-- Last, but by no means least, 44% of global shoppers wish retailers would do a better job of sharing inventory information.5
+- Last, but by no means least, 60% of Saudi and 58% of UAE shoppers wish retailers would do a better job of sharing inventory information.5

 Unwrap the opportunities

 So, shopping journeys are longer, more erratic, more complex, and less anchored to specific dates.
 Shoppers also expect stores to be more proactive when it comes to winning their custom.